 Video

-Befiore we delve into the basic communication principles let's watch the next video to have a recap on communication and its importance.
+Before we delve into the basic communication principles, let's watch the next video to recap communication and its importance.

 Respect one another